cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-040.md

    cat new_040_genesis.json | jq '.app_state |= . + {"ibc":{"client_genesis":{"clients":[],"clients_consensus":[],"create_localhost":false},"connection_genesis":{"connections":[],"client_connection_paths":[]},"channel_genesis":{"channels":[],"acknowledgements":[],"commitments":[],"receipts":[],"send_sequences":[],"recv_sequences":[],"ack_sequences":[]}},"transfer":{"port_id":"transfer","denom_traces":[],"params":{"send_enabled":false,"receive_enabled":false}},"capability":{"index":"1","owners":[]}}' > new_040_genesis.json
    ```

-   Note: This would add IBC state with IBC's `send_enabled: false` and `receive_enabled: false`.
+   **Note:** This would add IBC state with IBC's `send_enabled: false` and `receive_enabled: false`.
 Make sure to update them to `true` in the above command if are planning to enable IBC transactions with chain upgrade.
 Otherwise you can do it via a governance proposal.

 1. Reset the old state
-   NOTE: Be sure you have a complete backed up state of your node before proceeding with this step.
+   **Note:** Be sure you have a complete backed up state of your node before proceeding with this step.
    See Recovery for details on how to proceed.

    ```shell